 Our colleagues – such as Abi and Alison pictured below – will be recognisable through their includem blue hoodies.

 The project is funded through the UK Government Shared Prosperity Fund via the Glasgow City Region and East Dunbartonshire Council and is voluntary for young people to engage with.
 A Project Steering Group, including East Dunbartonshire Council Youth Services, Police Scotland and Community Safety, was established to help oversee and support the project.

 Commenting on the launch of the project, Martin Dorchester, Chief Executive of includem said:

 “We are delighted to be partnering with East Dunbartonshire Council and our fellow Project Steering Group partners on our new ConnectEd project.

-“Together, we will be working to keep young people safe, building meaningful relationships which supports their development personally, emotionally and socially and, where we can, to deter young people away from becoming involving in anti-social behaviour.
+“Together, we will be working to keep young people safe, building meaningful relationships which support their development personally, emotionally and socially and, where we can, to deter young people from becoming involved in anti-social behaviour.

 “If you see a member of our team out and about in your area, please do say hello!”

 Leader of East Dunbartonshire Council, Gordan Low added: